 Sylviane’s gaze glistened with appreciation as she grasped his gauntlet in both palms and nodded firmly.
 Meanwhile, Alistair returned a reassuring grin before he turned and announced to every assembled leader:

 “The Army of the Glens remains snowed in, blocked by the northern mountain passes.
 But as you can see, we outfitted a skywhale and recruited another to help us.
 I bring the Black Guard of Clan Douglas, the best of our renowned Galloglaich shocktroops to aid this front.”

 In unison, over nine hundred bannermen behind him drew their two-handed blades and held them before their hardened faces.
 Every one of these veterans looked ready to fight his way into hell.

 The King’s expression then softened as he looked back to the Princess with an almost puppy-like gaze.

 “Please feed us though.
 We had to ditch our supplies to make everyone fit.”

 Even in this dramatic moment, a few officers couldn’t help but chuckle at the King’s sense of humor.
 This included Sylviane as the Princess wiped her eyes, which only made Pascal’s jealousy swell.

-It made Kaede realize it wasn’t King Alistair’s physique or even his rank that Pascal felt threatened by.
+Kaede realized then it wasn’t King Alistair’s physique or even his rank that Pascal felt threatened by.
 Instead, it was the natural ease Alistair seemed to have in making Sylviane smile.